Chiragbihani/loan-app/README.md

 - View all previous loans with status (`Pending`, `Approved`, `Rejected`, `Cancelled`,`Repaid`)
 - Cancel a loan request if it is still pending
 - Repay a loan once approved.
+- Gets the notifcation of the Loan approved or Cancelled

 ### 👨‍💼 Manager (Admin)
 - Login with admin credentials